 The School of Integrative Studies (SIS) connects students to a world of possibilities beyond the traditional college experience.
 Housed within the College of Humanities and Social Sciences, SIS provides students with the courses, engaged scholarship, tools, and real-world learning opportunities that will bring their learning to life, and ultimately prepare them to enter the workforce.
 The college’s talented faculty members represent integrative teaching and research in such areas as the law, social justice and human rights, childhood studies and sustainability.
-SIS grants three undergraduate degrees through which students select or design a concentration that embodies their research and career interests.
+SIS grants four undergraduate degrees through which students select or design a concentration that embodies their research and career interests.
+Our majors include Integrative Studies (BA & BS), Bachelor of Individualized Study (BIS), Environmental and Sustainability Studies (BA), and Human Development & Family Science (BA).

 SIS students choose their own path, designing an individualized course of study or selecting from a broad array of concentrations.
 Through partnerships with other Mason academic units, SIS offers accelerated degree programs and interdisciplinary minors.
 SIS encourages all to explore topics and experiences that may be new to them while gaining the knowledge and skills they will need to enter the workforce.
-Housed within SIS, Social Action and Integrative Learning (SAIL) program, connecting all Mason students to field studies, community development, alternative breaks and service learning.
 SIS enables all Mason students to author their own education and to connect their course work with learning opportunities beyond the classroom.